 Eastern Partnership Transport Panel

-Eastern Partnership was inaugurated in May 2009 with the aim of improving cooperation with six countries of Eastern Europe and Southern Caucasus: Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine.
+The Eastern Partnership was launched in May 2009 in order to enhance the cooperation with six countries of Eastern Europe and Southern Caucasus: Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine.

 Transport Ministers of EU Member States and of the Eastern Partnership countries met in Krakow, Poland on 25 October 2011 to take forward transport cooperation.
-They summarised priorities for cooperation in a Joint Declaration.
-[11 KB]
+They summarised priorities for cooperation in a Joint Declaration [16 KB] .

 The Ministers launched officially the Eastern Partnership Transport Panel and entrusted it with the task of following up actions set out in the Commission Communication "The EU and its neighbouring regions: A renewed approach to transport cooperation".

 Ministerial Conference in Luxembourg on 9 October 2013

 At this meeting, the transport ministers endorsed key results and gave guidance for future cooperation with a joint declaration.

 The first results of closer transport cooperation with the Eastern Partnership countries can be summarised as follows:

 - Harmonization with the EU legislation and gradual market integration: the partner countries have started reforms to align their transport systems with EU standards.
 The association agreements that the EU has negotiated with several partner countries envisage more regulatory convergence in transport.
 The most significant achievements of market integration are the signature and implementation of comprehensive aviation agreements that the EU has negotiated with Georgia and Moldova.

 - Regional Eastern Partnership Transport Network: Partner countries have agreed on priority connections in road, railway, air and sea transport in the Eastern Partnership region.
 Most importantly, this network connects with the trans-European transport network (TEN-T) and will serve as guidance for future investments.